 In 2013, community organizers Alicia Garza, Patrisse Cullors, and Opal Tometi started Black Lives Matter after George Zimmerman was acquitted of Trayvon Martin’s murder.4 It gained widespread publicity in the wake of George Floyd’s death at the hands of arresting officers.

 The movement started as a social media hashtag to gain national attention.
-It's aimed at shedding light on how Black people in America are still dealing with racism, discrimination and racial inequality.
+It's aimed at shedding light on how Black people in America are affected by racism, discrimination and inequality.
 It primarily focuses on police brutality and racially motivated crimes.
 In 2020, following Floyd's death, the hashtag was used 3.7 million times per day.5

 In the decade since its inception, Black Lives Matter has influenced more private citizens and police forces to use mobile phones and body cameras to record interactions that may escalate.
 BLM's Los Angeles branch organized to oust the city's district attorney in 2021, after she failed to prosecute multiple police brutality cases.6